hesugiyama/crudNodeJS/README.md

 - `GET /projects`: Route that lists all projects and their tasks;

-- `PUT /projects/:id`: A rota deve alterar apenas o título do projeto com o `id` presente nos parâmetros da rota;
+- `PUT /projects/:id`: The route should only change the project title with the id present in the route parameters;

 - `DELETE /projects/:id`: The route should only change the project title with the `id` present in the route parameters;